 I recommend for students in grades K-4 to have students in groups of 10 or less assigned to a teacher or chaperone.
 This will allow the teacher to guide students through the STEM activities without feeling overwhelmed.
 The goal is to ensure that each student has the opportunity to try out all of the activities.

-While the focus of this article is how to plan STEM events K-5 students, I want to briefly touch on how you can set this up for your older kids.
+While the focus of this article is on how to plan STEM events K-5 students, I want to briefly touch on how you can set this up for your older kids.
 For students in grades 5+, it’s beneficial to let students work in groups of 2-4 without direct supervision from teachers.
 Giving students the opportunity to work independently will foster an exploratory environment without the pressure of an adult pushing activities during the event.
-You can add in check points and have teachers or chaperones monitor stations throughout the day to ensure that students are completing the STEM activities and not just fooling around.
+You can add in checkpoints and have teachers or chaperones monitor stations throughout the day to ensure that students are completing the STEM activities and not just fooling around.

 Remember: We don’t want this event to feel like school, do we?